 In this blog, we take an in-depth look at some of the most frequently asked questions when you are trying to craft the perfect product manager pitch.
-This is a transcription from a call we need with one of our coaching students here at our New York campus.
+This is a transcription from a call we need with one of our coaching members here at our New York campus.

 Q1: Would you recommend doing an exercise/case study for a company I probably won’t work for? [when interviewing with out of state companies to gain experience]

 Product Gym: If it is a complex exercise, I wouldn’t recommend it, but if it is a simple one, you should probably do it, as you’ll get similar case studies for other companies.

 Q2: Is it a red flag if an out of state company asks you to grab coffee with them?
 How do I explain why I want to be in that location if I am applying out of state?

 Product Gym: Tell them you’d be fine with a coffee meeting and you’re working in NYC and that you hope to move to their state and why you want to be in that location.